FeranmiDev/FeranmiDev/README.md

 - 👋 Hi, I’m @FeranmiDev
+- 🌱 I am a Software Developer focused on Frontend (I’m currently learning html, css and javascript)
 - 👀 I’m interested in building stuff that gonna make life easier.
-- 🌱 I’m currently learning html, css and javascript
 - 💞️ I’m looking to collaborate on building project
-- 📫 How to reach me ...
+- 📫 Reach me here
 - 😄 Pronouns: He

-- ⚡ Fun fact:
+Reach out to me here 👇

 <!---
 FeranmiDev/FeranmiDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.